sap-tutorials/Tutorials/tutorials/introduce-multitenant-application-development-kyma/introduce-multitenant-application-development-kyma.md

 **Persona**: <u>Multitenant Application Provider</u>

-Let's assume you are a multitenant application provider, for example: `Provider: TIA`. `Provider: TIA` would like to provide an application that displays the logged-in user’s name and customer's tenant-related information, shown as below:
+Let's assume you are a multitenant application provider, for example: `Provider: TIA`. `Provider: TIA` would like to provide an application that displays the logged-in user's name and customer's tenant-related information, shown as below:

 !![image-20220114180726352](image-20220114180726352.png)